RaghadZayyat/Employee-Performance-Dashboard-Power-BI-Excel/README.md

 ## 🧹 Data Preparation

-The HR dataset was created entirely in Microsoft Excel using formulas to simulate a realistic workplace environment.
+The dataset was created in **Microsoft Excel** to simulate a realistic workforce environment for analytical reporting.

 The preparation process included: